act65/act65.github.io/_posts/personal-posts/2018-05-15-my-favourite-media.md

 Alice Roberts and Aoife McLysaght give the [Royal Institution's 2018 Christmas lectures](https://www.rigb.org/christmas-lectures/watch/2018/who-am-i/).
 They are full of entertaining examples, intriguing puzzles and most importantly, science.
 Lectures can be fun!
 I just love how they manage to convey complex ideas in a simple yet meaningful and wondrous way; our evolution from bacteria, our relationship to our closest genetic cousins, genetic determinism...
 If I had or knew kids, they would not have a choice in whether they watched these lectures.

 [What Makes People Vote Republican](https://www.edge.org/conversation/what-makes-vote-republican)?
 It's a genuine attempt, by Jonathan Hadit, to understand conservatism, and the type of person who might vote for it.
-It covers disgust, culture and morality, but it's most about empathy.
+It covers disgust, culture and morality, but it's mostly about empathy.

 More to come.